AlexanderDavid/todo/readme.md

 ### Due Dates
 Due dates are supported.
 These are parsed using the [Chrono English](https://crates.io/crates/chrono-englishs) crate.
-This means that you can include natural english in your todo items.
+This means that you can include natural English in your todo items.
 The due date is passed in using either the `-d` or `--due` flags.
 If you needed to take out the trash before tomorrow you could do `todo new "Take out trash" -d tomorrow`.
 You can also do more useful things like saying `todo new "Take out trash" -d 3hr` to specify the